gcverissimo/MASSA_Algorithm/README.md

 * scipy: >= 1.6;
 * scikit-learn: > 0.24;
 * kmodes:¹ >= 0.10.
+Newer versions of the packages may also work, but they need to be tested.
+    NOTE: Also tested on: scikit-learn: 1.7.0, scipy: 1.16.1, numpy: 2.0.2, rdkit: 2025.03.5.

 ## Usage
 Once installed, the program can be run directly from the command line: